Inventory Management and Demand Planning: Overview

-In the longer term the infrastructure provided by the demand planning process can be used as a platform for business modelling and what-if analyses.
+In the longer-term the infrastructure provided by the inventory management and demand planning process is extremely potent.
+It can be used as both a platform for business modelling and "what-if" analyses.

 Forecasting and demand planning tools are widely available and many ERP systems have demand planning features.
-However forecasting software alone is unlikely to provide hoped-for improvements, it must be linked into a recognised company-wide process of sharing information and making (joint) decisions.
-To implement demand planning into a business there are a number of prerequisites:
+However, forecasting software alone is unlikely to provide the hoped-for improvements.
+To be really successful it must be linked into a recognised company-wide process of sharing information and joint decision making.
+So, in order to implement demand planning into a business there are a number of prerequisites:

 - Defined processes